azcastillo/data_analyst_salary_predictor/README.md

 **Python Version:** 3.9
 **Packages:** pandas, numpy, sklearn, matplotlib, seaborn, xgboost

-_Inspiration for this project comes from Ken Jee's video on data scientist salaries.
+* _Inspiration for this project comes from Ken Jee's video on data scientist salaries.
 Here is the link to his YouTube Video: https://www.youtube.com/watch?v=MpF9HENQjDo.
 While my project is similar, this work uses a different data set on a different position and a substantially different algorithmic, EDA, and model framework._

-## Data Cleaning
+## Data Cleaning:
+There
 Discuss how we needed to clean the salaries, generate features from job description, find the average size of each company, company age,